-Connectionist models can address constituency in three increasingly radical ways.
-First, some models - especially early ones - are implementations of symbolic language processing models in neural hardware; for example, Fanty's (1986) network implementation of a context-free grammar contains explicit representations of the constituent structure of a sentence in just the same way as a nonconnectionist implementation of the same model would have.
-Connectionist implementations of this kind provide feasibility proofs that traditional symbolic models of language processing are compatible with a 'brain-style' computational architecture, although they add little that is new to the treatment of constituency.
-The remaining two classes of connectionist models actually learn to process constituent structure, rather than having this ability hardwired.
-One approach is to have a network learn from input 'tagged' with information about constituent structure.
-Kim et al. (2002) train a network to map a combination of orthographic and cooccurrence-based semantic information about a word onto a structured representation encoding the minimal syntactic environment for that word.
-With an input vocabulary consisting of 20 000 words, this model has an impressive coverage, and can account for certain results from the psycholinguistic literature concerning ambiguity resolution in sentence processing.
-Henderson and Lane (1998) provide a model known as a simple synchrony network trained to parse sentences preencoded as parts of speech.
+symbolic language-processing models in neural hardware.
+For example, some models have implemented context-free grammars containing explicit representations of the constituent structure of a sentence in just the same way as a nonconnectionist implementation of the same model would have.
+Connectionist implementations of this kind provide feasibility proofs that traditional symbolic models of language processing are compatible with a brain style computational architecture, although they add little new to the treatment of constituency.
+The remaining two classes of connectionist models actually learn to process constituent structure rather than having this ability hardwired.
+One approach is to have a network learn from input tagged with information about constituent structure.
+One study trained a network to map a combination of orthographic and co-occurrence-based semantic information about a word onto a structured representation encoding the minimal syntactic environment for that word.
+With an input vocabulary consisting of 20000 words, this model has an impressive coverage and can account for certain results from the psycholinguistic literature concerning ambiguity resolution in sentence processing.
+Another model, known as a simple synchrony network, was trained to parse sentences pre-encoded as parts of speech.
 The network takes the part of speech tags for the sentence constituents as input and is trained to output the parse tree fragment of a given constituent when that constituent is queried.
 The network learns to parse a corpus of written English reasonably well.
-However, because in these models constituent structure is compiled either into the input or the output representations, this style of model does not offer any fresh insight into how the linguistic constituency might operate, based on connectionist principles.
+However, because in these models constituent structure is compiled either into the input or the output representations, this style of model does not offer any fresh insight into how linguistic constituency might operate based on connectionist principles.

 The third class of connectionist models addresses the more ambitious problem of learning the constituent structure of a language from untagged linguistic input.
-Such models have the potential to develop a new or unexpected notion of constituency, and hence may have substantial implications for theories of constituency in linguistics and psycholinguistics.
+Such models have the potential to develop a new or unexpected notion of constituency and hence may have substantial implications for theories of constituency in linguistics and psycholinguistics.

-To understand how the more radical connectionist models address constituency, we can divide the problem of finding constituent structure into two interrelated parts: segmenting the sentence into chunks that correspond, to some extent, to linguistic constituents; and categorizing these units appropriately.
-The first problem is an aspect of the general problem of segmenting speech into appropriate units (e.g., phonemes, words, etc.) and more generally is an aspect of perceptual grouping.
-The second problem regards the general problem of classifying linguistic units, for instance, recognizing different classes of phonemes or establishing the parts of speech of individual lexical items.
+To understand how the more radical connectionist models address constituency, one can divide the problem of finding constituent structure into two interrelated parts: segmenting the sentence into chunks which correspond, to some extent, to linguistic constituents and categorizing these units appropriately.
+The first problem is an aspect of the general problem of segmenting speech into appropriate units (phonemes, words, etc.) and more generally is an aspect of perceptual grouping.
+The second problem regards the general problem of classifying linguistic units - for instance, recognizing different classes of phonemes or establishing the parts of speech of individual lexical items.
 The segmentation and classification problems need not be solved sequentially.
 Indeed, there may be mutual influence between the decision to segment a particular chunk of language and the decision that it can be classified in a particular way.
 Nonetheless, it is useful to keep the two aspects of the analysis of constituency conceptually separate.